 |The World Mental Health Survey Initiative|

-The WMH Survey Initiative is a project of the Assessment, Classification, and Epidemiology (ACE) Group at the World Health Organization coordinating the implementation and analysis of general population epidemiologic surveys of mental, substance use, and behavioral disorders in countries in all WHO Regions.
+The World Mental Health (WMH) surveys are a coordinated set of community psychiatric epidemiological surveys conducted in 30 countries to date.
+The WMH Survey Initiative began as a project of the Assessment, Classification, and Epidemiology (ACE) Group at the World Health Organization coordinating the implementation and analysis of general population epidemiologic surveys of mental, substance use, and behavioral disorders in countries in all WHO Regions.

 For more details on the participating countries click here.